 Elec

-INDIS 313 ***
+INDIS 313 **** / HCD 310

 3

 *Major Elective Science - A minimum of 9 units from at least two sciences.
-Choose 3 to 5 units this semester.
+Select 3 to 5 units this semester.
 Please view the Science course list for the Interdisciplinary Studies: Math and Science degree requirements.

 **Major Elective Math- A minimum of 9 units.
 Choose 3 to 5 units this semester.
 Please view the Math course list for the Interdisciplinary Studies: Math and Science degree requirements.
-Choose one of the recommended courses under your Math placements (check your eServices account).
+Select one of the recommended courses under your Math placements (check your eServices account).

 ***If you don\'t place directly in ENGL C1000 (check your eServices account), you will need to take ENGWR 80/ENGL C1000 combo course.